In the beginning.

 I asked God, “What’s next?”
 And waited for an answer.
 While what I wanted was a concrete plan of branding, marketing, and strategic growth, the answer I got was, “Listen.”
 Sometimes God is vague like that, wanting us to marinate the idea and then mold it into something new and innovative.

 So I started listening.
 I started with 40 days of prayer.
 Listening to God who just kept telling me to listen.
 I listened to a book on being a better listener.
 Then I started listening for Holy Mischief stories.
 And they were everywhere.
-This book is the fruit of that listening.
 During that process I rediscovered the joy of acts of kindness, the wisdom of connection, and the contagiousness of altruism.
 It was healing for me.
 And I hope it is for you too.

 Galatians 6:9 "So let us not grow weary in doing what is right, for we will reap at harvest time, if we do not give up. "